maximtim/ballot/README.md

 Add "--help" to these commands to see explanations.

-Users addresses can be indexes of accounts from PRIVATE_KEYS_LIST (0,1,2..), for example:
+Users addresses can also be indexes of accounts from PRIVATE_KEYS_LIST (0,1,2..), for example:
 ```
 > npx hardhat ballot-create --sender 1 --candidates 0,2
 ```